leafsphp/docs/src/modules/auth/login.md

 - Token based authentication
 - Session based authentication

+These two systems are very similar, the only difference is that token based authentication uses tokens to authenticate users while session based authentication uses sessions to authenticate users. *Token based auth is used by default, but you can switch to session based authentication using the [Auth Config](/modules/auth/config#use-session).*

 ### Token based authentication

 Token based authentication is a system where a user is given a token upon login.
 This token is then used to authenticate the user on every request.
 This is the most common authentication system for APIs.